arimartell/CapstoneProject/README.md

 # Who Worked on What?
 Tabshir Ahmed:
-- Created the login, signup, forgot password, reset password, and verify code features.
+- Developed the user authentication system, including features for login, sign-up, password recovery (forgot password), password reset, and email verification code functionality.
-- Created the email_verif_code.py file to assist with sending emails for verification.
+- Created the email_verif_code.py file to help assist with sending verification codes via email to ensure the integrity and authenticity of the user verification system.
-- Created HTML templates for home.html, login.html, signup.html, forgot_password.html, reset_password.html, verify_code.html.
+- Designed and implemented HTML templates for home.html, login.html, signup.html, forgot_password.html, reset_password.html, verify_code.html.
-- Started implementing unit testing for user login/auth.
-Created test_valid_signup, test_invalid_signup_existing_email, test_invalid_signup_existing_username, test_invalid_signup_invalid_password, test_invalid_signup_not_matching_password, test_invalid_signup_not_matching_email, test_invalid_login, test_successful_login
+- Implemented unit testing for user authentication.
+It encompasses various scenarious such as: test_valid_signup, test_invalid_signup_existing_email, test_invalid_signup_existing_username, test_invalid_signup_invalid_password, test_invalid_signup_not_matching_password, test_invalid_signup_not_matching_email, test_invalid_login, test_successful_login
+- Implemented password encryption and hashing for user logins, ensuring secure storage of user credentials in the database.
+This process includes generating and storing a hash associated with each user for future login attempts.
+- Implemented a signup feature to enforce unique usernames and email addresses, alongside stringent password requirements.
+These requirements include a minimum of eight characters, including at least one letter, one number, and one special character.
+Implemented various other edge cases for signups.
+- Developed a forgot password feature enabling users to initiate a resetting their password.
+This process is fortified by the use of email authentication ensuring the password reset request is genuine.
+- Implementing code for email verification and integrating it with the password reset process.
+Once a user initiates the password reset process by clicking on forgot password, they will be asked to type their email and if that email exists in the database, it is sent a verification code which they type on the verify code form.
+Afterwards they are forwarded to the password reset form where stringent password measures similar to signup are instilled.

 Ariana Martell:
 - Set up Flask app and integrated with PONY ORM